ether/ep_webrtc/README.md

 ## Audio / Video

-The audio/video chat feature gives the user the ability to temporarily disable ("mute") audio, and similarly disable video.
-A site admin may also choose to make audio or video entirely inaccessible to users.
+The audio/video chat feature gives the user the ability to temporarily disable ("mute") audio, and similarly temporarily disable video.
+A site admin may also choose to make audio or video entirely unavailable to users.

 ### Per-User